Explore how to use Artboard’s robust features with these getting started videos.

-Functions are accessed through the main menu located along the top of the screen.
+Artboard provides a clean user interface consisting of a drawing canvas, floating palettes, and layer list.
+Access functions through the main menu located along the top of the screen.
 In the main window, the toolbar provides quick access to commonly used palettes and functions.
-The Toolbar can be customized and function icons added or removed by right-clicking and choose “Customize” from the contextual menu.
 The layers list shows three default layers (Drawing Layer, Guides and Graph Paper) when opening a new empty drawing file.
 Additional layers can be added by the user.

 Tools are used in combination with the Format Bar, Styles Inspector, and Styles & Clip Art palette.
 The Styles & Clip Art palette contains over 1700 editable clip art and styles organized into Collections and Categories.

 When you first open Artboard, you’ll see a new blank document.
 Open the Template browser to select a template, or open the Drawing Setup dialog to set your dimensions, drawing units, and more.

 Artboard includes a selection of pre-designed templates to create fliers, invitations, signs, and business cards.
 Choose a template, or click New Blank Document… to setup a new drawing.
 You can also access this dialog by choosing File > Drawing Size & Units… from the main menu.

 To set your canvas size and drawing units, choose the units from the drop-down menu (millimeters, centimeters, inches, points).
 Accept the default canvas size, or enter your own width and height.
 Optionally, add a background color or texture.
 Your personal settings can be saved as the default setup for new documents.

 Graph Paper settings, including grid line spacing and color scheme, can also be adjusted.
 As desired, adjust the grid spacing and color scheme, and make the graph paper layer visible.
 To make your objects snap to the graph paper as you draw, choose Graphic > Snap To… > Graph Paper from the main menu.
 You can also change your Preferences to snap to Graph Paper whenever it is visible.